-the NPT, with its prohibition of the transfer of nuclear weapons to non-nuclear-weapon states, practically null and void in any situation of tension or war.
+"unless or until a decision were made to go to war, at which time the treaty would no longer be controlling".
+There is (intentionally) no great publicity surrounding this "war reservation", which, if valid, would make the NPT, with its prohibition of the transfer of nuclear weapons to non-nuclear-weapon states, practically null and void in any situation of tension or war.

 There is no public evidence for any international-legally effective establishment of a formal reservation to Article II of the NPT.
 In fact, there are substantial legal objections to its validity - both procedural and material.
-The "war reservation" was not "formulated in writing and communicated to the ... parties to the treaty" (VCLT10 Article 23) and it is certainly "incompatible with the object and purpose of the treaty" (VCLT Article 19).
+The "war reservation" was not "formulated in writing and communicated to the ... parties to the treaty" (VCLT9 Article 23) and it is certainly "incompatible with the object and purpose of the treaty" (VCLT Article 19).